 Pre-trip Arrival

-You will need to arrive the day before your trip in time to attend a mandatory orientation meeting at 6:00 PM in the Royal Scot Hotel (425 Quebec Street, Victoria, British Columbia, V8V 1W7, CANADA) lobby.
+You will need to arrive the day before your trip in time to attend a mandatory orientation meeting at 5 pm in the Royal Scot Hotel (425 Quebec Street, Victoria, British Columbia, V8V 1W7, Canada) lobby.
 Your guide will cover introductions, a thorough briefing of your route, hand out group and personal gear and answer any last-minute questions you may have.
-Our group will meet at the Royal Scot hotel in Victoria the following morning for transport to the trailhead together.
 Dinner & lodging is on your own tonight; make sure you have a hearty meal and a good night’s sleep as tomorrow we hit the West Coast Trail!

 Day 1